tycheung/code_analyzer/README.md

 - **Seamless coordination** with tools like Google Calendar, Outlook, or Slack for real-time notifications.

 These enhancements aim to make the system more intuitive and practical for engineering teams managing complex deployments.

+### Dockerizing for Compatibility

+To ensure seamless deployment and cross-platform compatibility, containerizing the Code Quality Analyzer using Docker is a priority.
+This approach will provide:

+- **Consistent Environment**: Eliminates “works on my machine” issues by packaging dependencies and runtime configurations.
+- **Easy Deployment**: Simplifies setup across different systems, whether on local machines, CI/CD pipelines, or cloud environments.
+- **Scalability**: Allows multiple instances to run in parallel for large-scale analysis.
+- **Better Isolation**: Ensures that the application runs independently without interfering with system-wide dependencies.

+### Planned Docker Setup

+- **Base Image**: Use a lightweight Python image (e.g., python:3.9-slim) to optimize container size.
+- **Multi-Stage Build**: Separate dependency installation and final runtime to reduce image bloat.
+- **Preloaded Dependencies**: Install ML libraries, Git tools, and necessary system packages within the container.
+- **Volume Mounts**: Enable local persistence for caching analysis results and reports.
+- **CI/CD Integration**: Include Docker support in GitHub Actions for automated testing and deployment.